Course 4:More on Equity Crowdfunding in US and Title III of the JOBS Act

 Under Title III of the JOBS Act, a company would be required to conduct its offering through an equity crowdfunding intermediary, which needs to be registered as a broker-dealer or a funding portal with the U.S. Securities and Exchange Commission (SEC), and become a member of FINRA.

 Title III of the JOBS Act imposes specific disclosure requirements on issuers regarding their business and the securities offering.
-Companies are required to file certain information with the SEC and provide this information to investors.
+Issuers are required to file certain information with the SEC and provide this information to investors.

 Under Title III of the JOBS Act, SEC requires a company which raises fund in a crowdfunding intermediary to disclose:

-(4) the issuer or another party purchases or repurchases all of the securities issued pursuant to Section 4(a)(6), including any payment in full of debt securities or any complete redemption of redeemable securities; or
+(4) the company or another party purchases or repurchases all of the securities issued pursuant to Section 4(a)(6), including any payment in full of debt securities or any complete redemption of redeemable securities; or

 What is an Escrow in Equity Crowdfunding?